 March 17, 1865 - A three-day Federal operation between Pine Bluff to Bass Plantation, Ark. began.
 A skirmish was fought at Averasboro and another at Falling Creek, N.C.
 A three-day Federal operation between Winchester and Edenburg, Va. began.

-March 17, 1901 – Vincent Van Gogh’s paintings were shown at the Bernheim-Jeune Gallery in Paris.
-It was the first major show for the artist, who had committed suicide 11 years earlier, having sold only one painting in his lifetime.
-The retrospective featured 71 paintings, all with Van Gogh's characteristic bright colors and textured brush strokes.
+March 17, 1901 – Vincent Van Gogh’s paintings were shown at the Bernheim-Jeune Gallery in Paris, the first major show for the artist, who had committed suicide 11 years earlier, having sold only one painting in his lifetime.

 March 17, 1914 – Pro Football Hall of Fame quarterback, defensive back and punter Sammy Baugh was born in Temple, Texas.
 He went on to play at TCU and the Washington Redskins.
 He was inducted into the Hall of Fame in 1963.